How Do You Make Elderberry Wine

 Now comes the most enjoyable part – enjoying your homemade elderberry wine!
 Allow the bottles to rest upright for a few days before storing them on their sides in a cool, dark place.
 Elderberry wine can continue to improve with additional aging, so be sure to save a few bottles for future enjoyment.

-See also How Do I Make Apple Wine
+See also How To Make Apple Wine From Apples

 Conclusion